Quantum optical levitation of a mirror: Entropy of entanglement

 This characterises the entanglement between the two subsystems, $a$ and $b$.
-Given an input vacuum state, we can calculate the entanglement between the output of the mirror and cavity (See \cref{fig:entanglement}).
-At larger $\widetilde{P}$ the coupling strength decreases; this is manifested in the decreasing entanglement at larger $\widetilde{P}$.
-The location of the peak entanglement is strongly affected by mirror dynamics.
+Given an input vacuum state, we can calculate the entanglement between the output of the mirror and cavity (see \cref{fig:entanglement}).
+At larger $\widetilde{P}$ the coupling strength decreases; this is manifest in the decreasing entanglement at larger $\widetilde{P}$.
+The location of the peak entanglement is affected by system dynamics.
+By considering the real part of the determinant of the matrix $T$ and keeping only the leading order terms, we were able to find an approximate expression for the resonant frequency at which the entanglement peaks as $\omega\sim\sqrt{\Omega_Mg_c^2/\left(-\Delta\right)}$, see the appendix for more information.
 While we have strong entanglement between the mirror and the cavity, our simple theory does not provide for an easy way to access the mirror output.
 This could be remedied through additional interactions with the mirror.
-Earlier we suggested that a second cavity could be used to enhance mirror damping at certain frequencies, such a system has been show to transfer the entanglement between the cavity and mirror to entanglement between two cavities \cite{PhysRevA.92.022301}.
+Earlier we suggested that a second cavity could be used to enhance mirror damping at certain frequencies.
+In the context of a mirror pendulum, such a system has been shown to transfer the entanglement between the cavity and mirror to entanglement between two cavities \cite{PhysRevA.92.022301}.
 We also note the result of \citeauthor{vanner_cooling-by-measurement_2013} where mechanical state tomography has been shown to `cool-by-measurement' \cite{vanner_cooling-by-measurement_2013}.
 Thus, accessing the mechanical state through additional interaction with the mirror could be useful in both controlling mirror damping and transfer of entanglement.

+In the absence of such interactions we expect the $\hat{b}$ mode to couple to an internal reservoir of phonon modes in the mirror - a point we will take up shortly.